vitay/deeprl/document.md

 But what is the advantage of natural gradients?
 The problem with regular gradient descent is that it relies on a fixed learning rate.
 In regions where the loss function is flat (a plateau), the gradient will be almost zero, leading to very slow improvements.
 Because the natural gradient depends on the inverse of the curvature (Fisher), the magnitude of the gradient will be higher in flat regions, leading to bigger steps, and smaller in very steep regions (around minima).
 Natural GD therefore converges faster and better than regular GD.

 Natural gradient descent is a generic optimization method, it can for example be used to train more efficiently deep networks in supervised learning [@Pascanu2013].
 Its main drawback is the necessity to inverse the Fisher information matrix, whose size depends on the number of free parameters (if you have N weights in the NN, you need to inverse a NxN matrix).
-Several approximations allows to remediate to this problem, for example Kronecker-Factored Approximate Curvature (K-FAC, see <https://syncedreview.com/2017/03/25/optimizing-neural-networks-using-structured-probabilistic-models/>).
+Several approximations allows to remediate to this problem, for example Conjugate Gradients or Kronecker-Factored Approximate Curvature (K-FAC).

 **Additional resources** to understand natural gradients: